Al-Nasir Muhammad: The Battle of Marj al-Saffar

 In 1303 Ghazan's army crossed the Euphrates River and marched towards Syria.
 The Syrians fled from Aleppo and Hama to Damascus.
 An Egyptian force led by Baibars Al-Jashnakir arrived in Damascus.
-The population of Damascus wanted to flee but they were warned that they would be killed and their money would be seized if they tried do that.
+The population of Damascus wanted to flee but they were warned that they would be killed and their money would be seized if they tried to do that.
 Ghazan's troops attacked Turcoman villages and took women and children as prisoners but the Sultan's forces led by his Emirs clashed with the Mongols and freed about 6000 Turkmen after they destroyed the Mongol force.

 On 20 April, an-Nasir and the Caliph arrived in Syria from Egypt and while the Emirs were greeting them, news reached them that a Mongol army of 50,000 soldiers led by Qutlugh-Shah, the deputy of Ghazan, was approaching.
 An-Nasir and the Emirs decided to fight the Mongol forces at Marj al-Saffar.
 The Caliph who stood beside the sultan at the heart of the army exclaimed to the soldiers: "Warriors, do not worry about your Sultan but worry about your women and the religion of your Prophet."